janeczku/calibre-web/readme.md

 Apache 2.4 configuration for a local server listening on port 443, mapping calibre web to /calibre-web:

-The following modules have to be activated: headers, proxy, proxy_html, proxy_http, rewrite, xml2enc.
+The following modules have to be activated: headers, proxy, rewrite.
 ```
 Listen 443